10 SEO Myths in 2026 (That Still Waste People’s Time)

 Here’s why:

-• It gives users a better experience
+• It gives users a better experience, like your content just makes more sense to them

-• It boosts your website’s relevancy score
+• It boosts your website’s relevancy score so Google actually knows what your page is about

 Using AI Writers for SEO-Friendly Content